DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/livemoderunner.md

 ---
 # LiveModeRunner Class

 An object that configures and launches test tasks in [live mode](../common-concepts/live-mode.md).
-In this mode, TestCafe watches for changes you make in the test files.
-These changes immediately restart the tests so that you can see the effect.
+In this mode, TestCafe watches the test files, and restarts the tests when you make changes.

 Use the [testCafe.createLiveModeRunner](testcafe.md#createlivemoderunner) function to create a `LiveModeRunner`.